franktpmvu/NeighborTrack/README.md

 Please see: https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/example_ncc_tracker.py#L14
 After add functions are seems like: https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/example_ncc_tracker.py#L51

-Remenber ,the tracker should be have 2 independent model forward/reverse, because all of SOT method will forgot tracking target after initialize , if just 1 forward/backward tracker, it cannot switch forward/backward mission and ansure forward answer don't have any change (even didn't use our method to change output, just use same tracker to track any other object, your forward output will not comeback to original answer, because memory of tracker are changed.)
+Remenber ,the tracker should be have 2 independent model forward/reverse, because all of SOT method will forgot tracking target after initialize , if just 1 forward/backward tracker, it cannot switch forward/backward mission and ensure forward answer don't have any change (even didn't use our method to change output, just use same tracker to track any other object, your forward output will not comeback to original answer, because memory of tracker are changed.)

 ### other example: ostrack add 3 functions https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/ostrack/lib/test/evaluation/tracker.py#L328